sshark/thrillingbytes/Looking at A Monad Through An Example.md

 ## Throwing An Exception
 In Scala, all exceptions are unchecked unlike Java, where exceptions are split into checked `Exception` and unchecled `RuntimeException`.
 In Java, for checked exceptions, the developer has to enclose the function a `try-catch` block.
 On the other hand, Scala developers use the `try-catch` block if they  want to catch the exception.

 In retrospective, it looks like throwing an exception seems to be the way forward.
-In fact, it is easy to implement the function using exception,
+In fact, it is easy to implement function (A) using exception,
 ``` scala
 def  div(a: Int, b: Int): Int = a / b
 ```
 The responbility lies with the caller to catch the exception if anything goes bad.
-The downside of this is, the developer does not know that the function
+The downside of this is, the developer does not know that function (A) can and will throw an exception when `b` is zero.
+This will cause the application that uses function (A) to be unstable or uns

 ## The Better Answer, Use An Effect

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDIzNTI2XX0=
+eyJoaXN0b3J5IjpbLTY0Nzc2MzUwN119
 -->